SodaClicker/SodaClicker/readme.md

 Now, lets talk about information.

-Soda Clicker made using: Windows 10 Version 21H1.
+Soda Clicker made using: Windows 10 Version 21H1.\
-Soda Clicker was made in: VB.net
+Soda Clicker was made in: VB.net\
-Soda Clicker uses .NET: Framework 4.8
+Soda Clicker uses .NET: 5.0

 thank you for coming to my ted talk